Stock exchange listing

-Below we have summed up those questions, which most frequently arise in connection with stock exchange listing and continued trading.
-If you have not received an answer to your question, please send it to email@example.com
+Below we have summed up those questions that most frequently arise in connection with stock exchange listing and continued trading.
+If you cannot find an answer to your question below, please send it to email@example.com.

 How can I receive more information about the stock exchange listing of a company’s equities?